 ctrl+d to open the dictionary and

 esc to close it.
-The full power of the Oxford English Dictionary is truly available under your fingertips!
+The full power of the Oxford English Dictionary is truly available under your fingertips.

-The part that took the longest to design was where the dictionary results would display.
-I had two major options.
+The part that took the longest to design was how and where the dictionary results would display.
+I had two good options.
 The first being a pop-over that displays close to the selected word.
 This is the option that OSX & iOS use, however since the primary control for initiating Internote's dictionary is towards the bottom of the screen, I thought it would be strange for the user to move their attention to the bottom of the screen, and then back up to the word they selected to see the results.
-I went for the second major option, a tray that appears near the button.
+I went for the second option, a tray that appears near the button.

 I'm really pleased with how the dictionary feature turned out, and it only took a few evenings to create thanks to the well documented Oxford Dictionary API and the tech-stack I have used to build Internote in.